Rockman-Blue/SANS_HHC_2024/Prologue/Elf-Connect.md

 # Silver Trophy

 After talking to Angel, Angel tells me that he needs help with the elf connect game.
-Angel describes how the game works, and two hints open up, one for the easier and harder version of the challenge in the left hand menu (i icon).
+Angel describes how the game works, and two hints open up, one for the silver trophy and one for the gold trophy (the i icon in the left hand menu).

 ![Screenshot 2024-12-24 074226](https://github.com/user-attachments/assets/2832e4b3-eda5-4d64-9969-678749774857)